Grupo-G03-4SOAT-FIAP/.github/profile/README.md

 ## Hi there 👋

 We are "BOPE", a group of students in the Software Architecture postgraduate course at FIAP college in São Paulo, Brazil.\
-*The group's name "BOPE" is a homage to the Brazilian movie series "Tropa de Elite" by film-maker Pablo Padilha.*
+*The group's name "BOPE" is a homage to the Brazilian movie series "Tropa de Elite" by the film-maker Pablo Padilha.*

 <!--